Important information about SSL and steps to edit SSL settings to meet your security needs.

 To choose an SSL setting:

-- In the Home menu, click Settings, then click Advanced.
+- Open the SSL panel.
 (For parking pages, click SSL in the main menu.)

 - Under Security preference, choose your settings.
 Usually, we recommend checking Secure and HSTS secure.
 Some special situations might need the Insecure option.
 For help, see SSL settings explained.